 The algorithmic sweep is the most common suspension cause and also the hardest to troubleshoot.
-It could result from anything from having your hours set to 24 hours to not setting your address properly.
+It could result from anything to having your hours set to 24 hours to not setting your address properly.

 Sometimes an account manager or owner has had their own account suspended.
-Maybe it’s the representative of an SEO company that has a user account and submits a ton of spammy map edits, or maybe it’s a user that does other things that violate other guidelines.
+Maybe it’s the representative of an SEO company that has a user account and submits a ton of spammy map edits, or maybe it’s a user that does things that violate other guidelines.

-When an account gets a suspension they will usually have all listings in the account receive a suspension.
+When an account gets a suspension, they will usually have all listings in the account receive a suspension.
 I need to note here that I very often see accounts that have multiple bad listings (10+ virtual offices or spammy listings) get suspended wholesale.

 If you’re managing multiple GMB accounts and most are suspended but one or more aren’t, then your account is not at fault.
 It will instead be a manager on a listing that is on a suspended account.
 If this happens to you, you either need to do what I call an “owner swap” (basically removing the current owners and replacing them with a new Google account, preferably connected to Gsuite) or you need to remove all managers before attempting a reinstatement.